fcpranav/ECE444-F2020-Lab3/README.md

 ## Activity 3

+Briefly summarize the difference between SQL or NoSQL database.

 SQL databases follow a relational model while NoSQL databases follow a non-relational model.
 SQL databases are compact and avoid duplication with their use of tables and relationships.
 NoSQL databases have more duplication and are document-oriented or key-valued.
 NoSQL databases however can perform better than SQL databases.